caseylee94/Credit_Risk_Analysis/README.md

 ## Purpose

-*Piece by piece, you’ve been building up your skills in data preparation, statistical reasoning, and machine learning.
-You are now ready to apply machine learning to solve a real-world challenge: credit card risk.*

-*Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
-Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.*

-*Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.*
+Predicting the risk of lending money through credit cards can be a tricky value to numerically predict.
+Credit risk is an inherently unbalanced classification problem as typically the amount of good loans easily outnumber the risky loans.
+However, though good loans outnumber bad loans the risk is still high; just a few loans in large amounts that do not get paid back can significantly impact a credit company.
+To tackle a complex, multifaceted problem such as this, data analysts turn to machine learning.

+In this analysis, a credit card dataset from LendingClub, a peer-to-peer lending services company, will be oversampled and undersampled and ran through six different machine learning models.
+This will allow different models to be compared to find the best fit (highest accuracy) for predicting trends using this dataset as a training model.
+Using a combinatorial approach of under- and oversampling will offset the unbalanced representation of bad loans in the dataset and help to train a model that will accurately predict future loans, helping credit companies determine which loans are risky before the money is lent.

-## Results
+## Analysis and Results

 ## Summary